ironiridis/chrisharrington.github.io/about.md

 This site is being rendered using [a fork](https://github.com/ironiridis/minima) of the theme called minima.
 This fork takes [the 2.5.1 release](https://github.com/jekyll/minima/releases/tag/v2.5.1) and cherry-picks [two](https://github.com/jekyll/minima/pull/433) [modifications](https://github.com/jekyll/minima/pull/468) from upstream that allow additional directives in the page &lt;head&gt; tag.
 With this, I added [favicon](https://en.wikipedia.org/wiki/Favicon) resources from [favicon.io](https://favicon.io/emoji-favicons/necktie/).
 It also cherry-picks [my own PR](https://github.com/jekyll/minima/pull/650) to support the Mastodon `rel="me"` link verification attribute.

-This site does not use any sort of tracking software, including cookies, nor does it feature any advertising or analytics.
-It does load some third-party content via CDN.
+This site does not use any sort of tracking software, including cookies, nor does it feature any advertising or analytics, and it doesn't load any third-party content via CDN.
 There is no privacy policy, license, or warranty.
-All content (unless otherwise stated) is protected by United States copyright law, so please refrain from duplicating the content of this website elsewhere.
-I'm flattered, though, thank you.
+All content (unless otherwise stated) is protected by United States copyright law, so please refrain from duplicating the content of this website.

 <script>
 function buildtimereplace() {